Licentiate in Sacred Theology (S.T.L.)

 One of Boston College School of Theology and Ministry’s unique offerings, the Licentiate in Sacred Theology (S.T.L.), is an ecclesiastical degree offered only by Catholic ecclesiastical faculties.
 The S.T.L. is the second degree in a three-degree progression of ecclesiastical degrees that begins with the Bachelor of Sacred Theology (S.T.B.) and ends with the Doctorate of Sacred Theology (S.T.D.), which is also granted by STM.

 The S.T.L. enables students to build upon previous work and focus more on a particular subject or field within a Catholic context.
 An advanced degree, it provides students with two full years of work above and beyond the S.T.B. or M.Div.

 The S.T.L. is a thesis-driven degree.
 All work culminates in a thesis of approximately 100 pages.
-Upon entering the program, S.T.L. students focus on a specialized topic area in a particular branch of theology, such as Biblical Studies, Systematic and Historical Theology, Moral Theology, or Church History.
+Upon entering the program, S.T.L. students focus on a specialized topic area in a particular branch of theology, such as Biblical Studies, Systematic and Historical Theology, Moral Theology, Spirituality Studies, or Church History.
 Students usually enter the program focused on one of these branches and then narrow down their area of interest within that branch to concentrate more deeply on a specific area.
 Course work is focused on supporting the student’s thesis.

-This 84-credit program is typically completed in 2 years of full-time study
+2 years of full-time study